arenaxr/arena-py/docs/advanced.md

 ```

 ## Attributes can be dictionaries too.
 Even ones that don't exist...
 Say, there is data that doesn't exist in the arena library.
-For instance, the 3d avatar takes on a "morph" json.
+For instance, the 3d avatar takes in a "morph" json.
 ```python
 morph = {
     "gltf-morph__0": {